Updated on January 8, 2021 by Asher Fergusson

 11. Travel Umbrella

 It’s not just the rainforest that might make you encounter rain; it frequently rains in the city, too.
 Panama is known for afternoon showers that don’t last very long.
 That’s okay; it’s what attributes to the lush green foliage and numerous lakes.
 Since the rain showers are typically short lived, so they won’t ‘rain’ on your vacation, so to speak!
-Just have this travel umbrella by SY Compact handy, and you can save being wet for the beach.
+By having this travel umbrella and you can save being wet for the beach.

 12. Solid Shampoo